chartit/django-chartit/README.rst

 =========

 * master
+    * ``PivotChart`` and ``PivotDataPool`` **will be deprecated soon**.
+Both are marked with deprecation warnings.
+There is a lot of duplication and special handling between those classes and the ``Chart`` and ``DataPool`` classes which make it harder to expand the feature set for django-chartit.
+      The next release will focus on consolidating all the functionality into ``Chart`` and ``DataPool`` so that users will still be able to draw pivot charts.
+You will have to construct your pivot charts manually though!
     * ``DataPool`` terms now supports model properties.
 Fixes `#35 <https://github.com/chartit/django-chartit/issues/35>`_.
       Model properties are **not** supported for ``PivotDataPool``!